My name’s Drew, and I’m a growth marketer with a technical background.

-For the last five years, I’ve been working in growth/digital marketing in the Bay Area.
-As of May 2018 though, I’ve relocated to Seattle where I grew up and am now getting piped in to Seattle’s startup scene.
+For the last five years, I’ve been working in growth and digital marketing in the Bay Area.
+As of summer 2018 though, I’ve relocated to my childhood home of Seattle to fix up my new home and am now getting involved in Seattle’s tech community.

 When I get a spare moment, I enjoy wholesome meals, being active, and continuing my learning.
 From user acquisition hacks to how to master pan fried scallops, I’m constantly working on my development as a professional and person.